The Quiet Room

 Smell

 Old concrete.
 Mineral groundwater seeping through walls that have stood longer than anyone remembers.
-Kerosene from the lamp — the only light source, because nothing digital survives the threshold.
+Kerosene from the lamp.
+In a district where soil hasn't existed at street level for a century, the smell is almost archaeological.

 Light

 A single kerosene lamp on the metal table.
 Warm amber against cool blue-gray concrete.
 The walls glisten with mineral seepage in the flickering light.
-A heavy bulkhead door stands open to the corridor beyond.
+Nothing digital holds a charge long enough to illuminate anything.

 The Death of Proof